roehampton/module-content/software-development-1/week-01/lab/README.md

 Back in the olden days, computers had physical cards that need punching, etc.

     Do you know of any of these old physical computing mechanisms?

+### Exercises
+Let's use Python as a Fixed Program Computer such as a Calculator

+    1. How many seconds are there in 42 minutes 42 seconds?

+    2. How many miles are there in 10 kilometers?
+    Hint: there are 1.61 kilometers in a mile.

+    3. If you run a 10 kilometer race in 42 minutes 42 seconds,
+    what is your average pace (time per mile in minutes and seconds)?
+    What is your average speed in miles per hour?

 ## Lesson 2: Programming Languages